-Getting out in Spring sunshine is one of the glories of cycling.
-But because it’s still cool, it’s easy to forget that the sun starts to get teeth at this time of year, and a long day on the bike gives it plenty of time to chew your exposed skin.
+Getting out in the sunshine is one of the glories of cycling.
+But with the wind in your hair, it’s easy to forget that the sun can really get its teeth into your skin, and a long day on the bike gives it plenty of time to chew your exposed skin.

 Sunburn is no fun.
 Your skin ends up red and sore.
 In extreme cases it can even blister.
 After a few days it peels and can itch like like hell.

 As well as the short-term discomfort, sunburn now can lead to skin cancer later in life.
 In its most aggressive form, melanoma, skin cancer can quickly spread and become life-threatening.
 According to Cancer Research UK a history of severe sunburns doubles your risk of melanoma, and the incidence has been rising for the last few decades as people take more holidays in hot, sunny countries.

 Sunburn is caused by the short-wavelength, high-energy ultra-violet (UV) light in sunshine.
 The burn itself is caused by short-wavelength UVB rays, but UVA can cause skin damage too, so you want a sunscreen that blocks both.